 - Improving clinical job satisfaction

-- Better information for clinician about patient
+- Richer information for clinician and patients

 - Treatment effects between sessions

 - Recovery-oriented environment around patient